 Each node in a PE deployment has its own node details page in the PE console.
 This is where you can view details specific to an individual node, such as the node facts.
-To view the node-specific information, in Nodes, click Inventory and then click the specific node that you would like to view.
+To view the node-specific information, click Inventory and then click the specific node that you would like to view.

 Note: To export a list of all of the nodes being managed by Puppet to a CSV file, click Export data at the top right of the Inventory page.

 The Facts tab contains all of the fact values reported by the node on its most recent run.
 Facts include things like the operating system (

 operatingsystem), the amount of memory (

 ipaddress).
 You can also add custom facts to your Puppet modules, and they too will show up in the inventory.

 The Classes tab shows the classes that have been assigned to the node.
 These classes have been assigned because the node matches the rules set in a node group containing the classes, or because the node was pinned to a node group containing the classes.
 Source Group shows the node group through which the class was applied.

 The Variables tab shows a list of variables that have been applied to the node.
 These variables have been applied to the node because they have been set for node groups that the node currently matches.
 Source Group shows the node group in which the variable is set.